mbernhard7/ToDoList/docs/design.md

 ### What We're Proud Of:

 We are most proud of our iterative process, which involved numerous redesigns of our previous lab.
-For instance, we found that adding a drop-down for priority levels made it so that the edit button had no room, so we rearranged our top toolbar so that the edit and add buttons are on the top right, while the priority level dropdown (as well as the dropdown for toggling between ascending and descending).
+For instance, we found that adding a drop-down for priority levels made it so that the edit button had no room, so we rearranged our top toolbar so that the edit and add buttons are on the top right, while the priority level dropdown now lives in the top left.

 We also went through user testing for our new additions, which was useful for a couple of reasons.
 One, one of our friends pointed out that it was pointless to have the edit and add buttons greyed out but not able to be used, so they suggested removing them entirely.
-This allowed us to keep the priority level drop-down in-place, while moving the save button to the top left.
+This allowed us to keep the priority level drop-down in-place, while moving the save button to the top right, and adding the rewind button.

 In addition, we have a loading and error mode.
 In the loading mode, and loading gif appears to indicate the page loading.
 If the page is unable to be loaded, users receive an error pop-up.

+We also went back and implemented all of the "would be nice's" from the lab 2 rubric, barring strikethrough for completed tasks.

-Overall, we tried our best to design the application to be as simple as possible.
+Overall, we tried our best to design the application to be as simple as possible while implementing many options for users.

 ### Final Design Flow
 Very similar to lab 2, except we now rearranged the ordering of a few of the buttons (moving the priority level drop-down to the left, and the edit and add on the top-right, as well as the save button in edit mode).
 These changes have been documented above, but the overall functionality for adding / deleting tasks remains the same.
 We also made a small change to the delete button in edit mode to the right of each task, which now uses a unicode trash can.